On the cuspidal support of discrete series for $p$-adic quasisplit $Sp(N)$ and $SO(N)$: Casselman's formula and Application

 \end{theorem}

-Casselman proved this theorem only for $\theta = id$, but one can extend his proof to the twisted case without difficulty.
+Casselman proved this theorem only for $\theta = id$ in \cite[Theorem 5.2]{Casselman:1977}.
+It was generalized to the twisted case by Rogawski in \cite[Proposition 7.4]{Rogawski:1988}.
 What we are going to use is the following corollary of this theorem.